ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 {:pre: .pre}
 {:shortdesc: .shortdesc}

-# Creating a duplicate {{site.data.keyword.blockstorageshort}} volume
+# Creating and managing independent duplicate volumes
 {: #duplicatevolume}

 You can create a duplicate of an existing {{site.data.keyword.blockstoragefull}}.
 The duplicate volume inherits the capacity and performance options of the original volume by default and has a copy of the data up to the point-in-time of a snapshot.
 The duplicate volume is completely independent from the original volume.
 {:shortdesc}

-For information about dependent duplicates that can be refreshed from the original, primary volume, see [Dependent duplicate volumes](/docs/BlockStorage?topic=BlockStorage-dependentduplicate)
+For information about dependent duplicates that can be refreshed from the original, primary volume, see [Creating and managing dependent duplicate volumes](/docs/BlockStorage?topic=BlockStorage-dependentduplicate).

 Because the duplicate is based on the data in a point-in-time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 For more information about snapshots and how to order snapshot space, see the [Snapshot documentation](/docs/infrastructure/BlockStorage?topic=BlockStorage-snapshots).